MusicPlayerDaemon/MPD/doc/user.rst

 ~~~~~~~~

 If Zeroconf support (`Avahi <http://avahi.org/>`_ or Apple's Bonjour)
-was enabled at compile time with :option:`-Dzeroconf=...`,
+was enabled at compile time with :code:`-Dzeroconf=...`,
 :program:`MPD` can announce its presence on the network.
 The following
 settings control this feature: